 In April 2015, the EU approved the pre-export checks (PEC) program for U.S. almonds.
 U.S. almonds were included in the Annex to Commission Implementing Regulation (EU) 2015/949 which lists all EU-approved Pre-export Check programs.
-The acceptance of the U.S. program reflects the EU's recognition of aflatoxin controls performed at U.S. origin in line with Article 73 of Regulation (EU) 2017/625 of the European Parliament and of the Council (the Official Controls Regulation-OCR).
-This recognition is still sometimes referred to as "Article 24 recognition", which was the relevant article in Regulation 882/2004 that was superseded by the OCR.
+The acceptance of the U.S. program reflects the EU's recognition of aflatoxin controls performed at U.S. origin in line with Article 23 of the EU Regulation on Official Food and Feed Controls (Regulation (EC) No 882/2004).
+The latter regulation, which provides the general framework for food controls has been replaced by Regulation (EU) 2017/625 of the European Parliament and of the Council from Dec 15, 2019 onwards.
 The USDA Agricultural Marketing Service began issuing PEC almond certificates on August 1, 2015.